 Oddly enough, it was a configuration change on our Web site.
 We used to post an entire week’s worth of audio, and modify the file with “timestamps” for each day.
 Those timestamps were inconsistent, and as such, did not lend themselves to the type of automation we can use now with one day having its own audio file.

-Audio is posted as a downloadable podcast and as streaming audio through the Flash format.
-To listen to streaming audio, you need to install the free Flash Player.
+Audio is posted as a downloadable podcast and as streaming audio on each day’s entry.